danilomeireles/ActiveRecordSample/README.md

 </p>

 <p>
-In this example, I am using a GenericDao class that works with all kind of entities.
+In this example, I am using a <b>GenericDao</b> class that works with all kind of entities.
 Note that you will no longer need to create a DAO class for each entity in the project.
 </p>

 <p>